Tonight (Silk album)

 Tonight is the third studio album by American R&B group Silk, released on March 23, 1999 on Elektra Entertainment.
 It was their first album in four years and the reason for the break was due to the group wanting to be more involved in the creative process.
 Another reason for the hiatus was due to the lackluster performance of their previous album Silk (1995), which caused the group to seek new management after dealing with financial and legal issues.
 After severing ties with their former managers, they were managed by Sonja Norwood, mother of singer/actress Brandy Norwood.
 They were soon given the green light to record a new album by Elektra's then-president Sylvia Rhone, who let them take their time to record the album until they had the right songs.

 Most of the production duties were split between group member Gary Jenkins and producer Darrell "Delite" Allamby.
 The latter was brought in due to his previous work with Gerald Levert, Busta Rhymes and LSG.
 Additional production was provided by Maurice Wilcher, Steve "Million Dollar Man" Morales, and Donald Parks.
 Tonight peaked at number 21 on the US Billboard 200 and number eight on the Top R&B/Hip-Hop Albums chart.
-The album spwaned the hit single "If You", which peaked at number 13 on the US Billboard Hot 100, becoming their biggest hit since "Freak Me" (1993) and follow-up "Meeting In My Bedroom".
+The album spawned the hit single "If You", which peaked at number 13 on the US Billboard Hot 100, becoming their biggest hit since "Freak Me" (1993) and follow-up "Meeting In My Bedroom".
 Tonight proved to be their second most successful album, right behind their 1992 debut Lose Control.
 The album was certified platinum by the Recording Industry Association of America (RIAA) in 1999.